KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/AI-Article.md

 By reading the full text, you can pass in more information to your AI model or ChatGPT-powered functionality, and make your AI-based features a lot more capable.

-Read more in the <doc:Proxy-Article> article.
+See the <doc:Proxy-Article> article for more information.

 ### Text Input Support